tos-kamiya/dendro_text/README.md

 dendro_text
 ===========

-Draw dendrogram of similarity among text files.
+Draw dendrogram of similarity between text files.

 Similarity is measured in terms of **Damerau-Levenshtein edit distance**.
 Distance of given two texts is count of inserted, deleted, and moved characters required to modify one text to the other (smaller means more similar).